antoineprudhomme5/graphql-express-tutorial/part-1/README.md

 }
 ```

-Query a todo by id, with all fields :
+Query a Todo by id, with all fields :

 ```
 query {